SpenceKonde/ATTinyCore/avr/extras/ATtiny_x7.md

 Tone() uses Timer1.
 For best results, use PIN_PB3 or PIN_PB6, as this will use the hardware output compare to generate the square wave instead of using interrupts.
 Any use of tone() will disable all PWM on PORTB (leaving only the single PWM channel on PIN_PA2)

 ### Alternate pinout options
 There was an old ATtiny x7 core with a different and more awkward pinout.
-This is supported, for compatability purposes, via the "OLD" pinmapping option.
+This is supported, for compatibility purposes, via the "OLD" pinmapping option.
 The "NEW" one is recommended - unless using Digispark Pro boards labeled with those pin numbers.
 The desired pin mapping can be chosen from the Tools -> Pin Mapping submenu.
 Be very sure that you have selected the one that you wrote your sketch for, as debugging these issues can be surprisingly timeconsuming.
 As of 1.4.0, your sketch can check for `PINMAPPING_OLD`, `PINMAPPING_NEW`, or `PINMAPPING_DIGI` macro (eg, `#ifdef PINMAPPING_OLD` - I would recommend checking if the compatible one is not defined and immediately #error'ing in that case).
 Alternately, also as of 1.4.0, with any pin mapping selected, you can always refer to pins by their port and number within that port, using the `PIN_Pxn` syntax - where x is the port letter, and n is the pin number, eg PIN_PA7 is PIN A7, which is pin 7 in the clockwise mapping and pin 3 in the counterclockwise mapping (don't use PIN_xn or Pxn) - in this case the pin mapping won't matter.

 Example of a "guard" against wrong pin mapping:
 ```